ObjectModules/deploy/[Mapping]-Concept.md

 * Matching the data is the process
 * Exit point
 ```
 Here on this section, we will explain about our way on making the mapping using layout diagram.
-The method of mapping that we are going to explain here will be valid for all the above mappings.
+The method of mapping that we are going to get it valid for all the above mappings.
 ##Symbol
 See that all of the mapping are consist of 4 elements which function an all mappings are the same.
 So we can define a symbolization for each of elements.
 Let's take this way:
 ```